Justin Bailey PG CAT Dip, Accredited Supervisor

-I am a qualified and registered Cognitive Analytic Therapist and my approach to therapy draws upon several different counselling techniques including: cognitive, analytic, psychodynamic, narrative and solution focused and sensorimotor approaches.
+I am a qualified and registered Cognitive Analytic Therapist and an Accredited Supervisor and my approach to therapy draws upon several different counselling techniques including: cognitive, analytic, psychodynamic, narrative and solution focused and sensorimotor approaches.

 Our starting point will be to clearly identify the problem that needs to be addressed in therapy.
 You will have a sense of what this is and it may be a feeling (as in the case of low mood with depression, or fear as with anxiety).
 Alternatively it may be better described as something that you can't stop doing, or an issue with another person (as with interpersonal problems), or perhaps something more contextual and circumstantial (such as issues at work, home etc).

 Identifying the problem clearly will allow us to set clear solution focused goals for our work and will give us something concrete to work towards and measure our success against.
 The assessment session/s are crucial for this and we will have a minimum of one and a maximum of four of these sessions.
 Moving on without clearly defining the problem and understanding how it came to arise is where most therapies go wrong.